- 1. How To Remove A Stripped Allen Screw Set & Allen Head Bolt

 How To Remove A Stripped Torx Screw And Bolt

-1. Remove a stripped torx screw
+1. Remove a stripped Torx screw

 - Check your Torx driver’s tip for wear or rounding.
 Cheap tools deteriorate quickly.
-Remove worn tip to make it fresh.
+Remove the worn tip to make it fresh.

 - Turn the screw head at 90 degrees while pushing down.
 A few degrees from 90 while rotating the screw will cause it to leap out of the hole and round the driver’s tip.